LenweSaralonde/TripleScreen/README.md

 Play WoW on 3 monitors.
 Enlarge you FoV! 🍆

+TripleScreen is a simple add-on that allows you to play on 3 monitors, while constraining the UI to the middle monitor.
+Works using the provided [AutoHotkey](https://www.autohotkey.com/) scripts or any other third party software such as Surround, Eyefinity or Triplewide.

 Installation
 ------------
 1. Download and install [AutoHotkey](https://www.autohotkey.com/).
 You need this free software to force the WoW window to spread on your monitors.